protocol-security/fuzztools/README.md

 ## Fuzztools

-This crate implements many types as well as stuff I will be using in my fuzzers.
-The reason why is because I am lazy as fuck and do not wanna copy-paste the same code over and over again :P
+This crate implements a structure-aware fuzzing framework that we will be reusing in our fuzzers.

 ### Modules